webosose/meta-webosose/meta-webos-backports/README.md

 Backports from 4.1 (Langdale) to 4.0 (Kirkstone) are in "meta-webos-backports-4.1" subdirectory.
 Backports from 4.2 (Mickledore) to 4.0 (Kirkstone) are in "meta-webos-backports-4.2" subdirectory.
 Backports from 4.3 (Nanbield) to 4.0 (Kirkstone) are in "meta-webos-backports-4.3" subdirectory.
+Backports from 5.0 (Scarthgap) to 4.0 (Kirkstone) are in "meta-webos-backports-5.0" subdirectory.

 See https://wiki.yoctoproject.org/wiki/Releases for complete list of releases.